sanudasandipa/Book-Project_/README.md

 📚 Wordplay Bookstore
 Welcome to Wordplay Bookstore, your one-stop destination for exploring and managing your favorite books!
 Built using the MERN stack, this application integrates seamlessly with the Google Books API to deliver a modern and engaging user experience.

-🌟 Features
+# 🌟 Features:
 🔍 Explore Books: Search and browse books effortlessly through the Google Books API.

 ⭐ Favorites Management: Add and remove books to your personal favorites list.

 🔑 Login & Signup: Secure authentication for personalized access.

 📞 Contact Us: A simple form for user inquiries and feedback.

-🌐 Live Demo: Experience the app in action here: Live Demo Link.
+🌐 Live Demo: Experience the app in action here: [Live Demo Link](https://frontend-production-73ba.up.railway.app/).

 🎨 Design Highlights
 Clean and Modern UI: Easy-to-navigate interface with beautiful components.